All articles

 I've lost my Trezor!
 Can I recover a passphrase protected wallet?

 First, there’s no need to panic.
-You can use a second Trezor device to recover your existing accounts using the same Wallet Backup and passphrase combination.
+You can use a second Trezor device to recover your existing accounts using the same wallet backup and passphrase combination.
 Enable the passphrase feature and then enter the exact same passphrase you originally used when creating the passphrase-protected hidden wallet.

 What are the benefits of using the passphrase feature?

 A passphrase adds an extra layer of protection to your bitcoin and crypto.
-Given that passphrases are not stored on your Trezor, even if your Wallet Backup is compromised, your accounts remain protected and can only be accessed using the specific passphrase.
+Given that passphrases are not stored on your Trezor, even if your wallet backup is compromised, your accounts remain protected and can only be accessed using the specific passphrase.

 You can create any number of new Passphrase wallets.
 This means you can redistribute balances for added security, or simply to help you organize your accounts.